WillSams/example-mvc-expressjs-with-python/README.md

     - Deploy frontend as [ECS](https://aws.amazon.com/ecs/) service.
     - Deploy backend as [Lambda](https://aws.amazon.com/lambda/) function.
 - Add Cypress for testing the UI
+- Use Strawberry or Apollo instead of Ariadne

 ## License